KennethAdamMiller/superset_disassembler/README.md

 `docker build . -t superset_disasm`

+Or, simply pull from docker hub with:

+`docker pull kennethadammiller/superset_disasm`

-Or, (after [downloading the CPU 2006 benchmarks](https://drive.google.com/open?id=1Pcqp7OfkTvlXn-rtIMDUPh4IjdBrixEs) modified to run the rewritten binaries by skipping the hash check) you can run the metrics automatically with:
+**Once you have** the `superset_disasm` docker image, ([download the CPU 2006 benchmarks](https://drive.google.com/open?id=1Pcqp7OfkTvlXn-rtIMDUPh4IjdBrixEs) modified to run the rewritten binaries by skipping the hash check) you can run the metrics automatically with:

 `docker build . -f Dockerfile.metrics -t superset_disasm_metrics`